Ana-Niko-byte/math-tab-mastery/README.md

 - Visual score tracking system using red for wrong answers and green for correct answers + large numbers for amount of wrong/right answers recorded.
 - Recognisable tab system (often used in school folders) for recording incorrect answers for easy recognition.

-This application is intended to be used primarily on laptop, but actively considers visual appeal and usability on phones through media queries and content placement/spacing.
+This application is intended to be used primarily on laptops, but actively considers visual appeal and usability on phones through media queries and content placement/spacing.

 # Wireframes
 ![application wireframe](docs/images/wireframe.png)